ehForwarderBot/ehForwarderBot/docs/guide/index.rst

 Development guide
 =================

-This is a section that guides you on how to develop channels and middlewares for EH Forwarder Bot.
+This section includes guides on how to develop channels and middlewares for EH Forwarder Bot.

 .. toctree::
+    :maxdepth: 2

     walkthrough
     slave
     master
     middleware
+    lifecycle
     media_processing
     storage
     packaging